bondaren/nuclei_segm_fixed/README.md

 conda activate embryo-seg-cli
 ```

-Run network predictions on the Linux noded with a GPU:
+Run network predictions on the Linux node with a GPU:
 ```bash
 predict3dunet --config PATH_TO_CONFIG
 ```